a-azad/Food.Drink.Business.Value.Mapping/index.md

 ![](pix/map_locations_housrin.JPG)

 The problem is initially a regression modeling exercise.
 Simple linear model to tree-based algorithms were used.
 Although Random Forest (like always!) offered a significant improvement to the model, for the purpose of statistical inference, improved (Ridge) linear model was chosen.
 The results are reflected in the two figures below.
-The figure to the left show the correlation between variables and the one to the right, show x-plots predicted vs. actual data of a simple linear model.
+The figure to the left illustrates correlation between variables and the one to the right, shows x-plots of predicted vs. actual data for a linear model.

 ![](pix/housing.png)

 ### Step Two: Business Segmentation (25% of the overall project)
 The interesting and a bit challenging part of this project is to learn trends of the market from the attractive [Yelp Open Dataset](https://www.yelp.com/dataset).
 In this project, __YELP__ dataset is explored to show the advantage of using a large dataset.
 __YELP Data Preparation__
-The popular Yelp dataset is repeatedly referenced in ML/NLP projects.
+Yelp dataset is repeatedly referenced in ML/NLP projects.
 In _Step Two_ I use it to segment and collect information about food businesses in Seattle.
 The data is provided in `JSON` and `SQL` format via [Yelp Open Dataset](https://www.yelp.com/dataset).
-It is also available via[Kaggle's page](https://www.kaggle.com/yelp-dataset/yelp-dataset) or [Kaggle's API](https://github.com/Kaggle/kaggle-api).
+It is also available via [Kaggle's API](https://www.kaggle.com/yelp-dataset/yelp-dataset).
 Just for fun and to explore multiple options, I followed these steps:
 - Imported JSON-converted CSV's via Kaggle's API
 - Built a local SQL database from scratch
-- Accessed to the database via a localhost
+- Load the database via a localhost
+- Linked the localhost to Python
 Again, this is not necessarily an optimum approach but it gave me an opportunity to learn.
 The SQL database was built in `PostgreSQL`.
-Codes related the data handling process as explained above are stored in [this folder](https://github.com/a-azad/Food.Drink.Business.Value.Mapping/tree/master/data_handeling) --data is not loaded on Github for the size of files, >7GB).
+Codes related the data handling process as explained above are stored in [this folder](https://github.com/a-azad/Food.Drink.Business.Value.Mapping/tree/master/data_handeling).
+Data is not loaded on Github for the size of files (>7GB).
 The figure below is the structure of the SQL database schema (from Yelp's website).

 ![](pix/yelp_dataset_schema_.png)